 A student requesting reclassification as a Pennsylvania resident for tuition purposes must demonstrate by clear and convincing evidence that her/his domicile is in Pennsylvania, and that her/his presence in Pennsylvania is not primarily for educational purposes.
 A student may challenge her/his residence classification by writing a letter, attaching supporting documentation, and sending it to the Residency Appeal Officer, 103 Shields Building, University Park, PA 16802.
-The Pennsylvania State University Policy for Determination of Eligibility for Reclassification as a Pennsylvania Resident for Tuition Purposes is published in the Baccalaureate Degree Programs Bulletin and the Graduate Degree Programs Bulletin.
-For further information about residency classification see also Frequently Asked Questions about Residency.
+Penn State's Policy for Determination of Eligibility for Reclassification as a Pennsylvania Resident for Tuition Purposes is published in the Baccalaureate Degree Programs Bulletin and the Graduate Degree Programs Bulletin.
+For further information about residency classification, see Frequently Asked Questions about Residency.

 When the student has completed 59.1 or more course credits, including credits earned through advanced placement or transferred from another institution.
-This may cause a mid-semester increase in tuition.
+This may cause a mid-semester tuition increase.